-On Sunday 6 January the Fellows and Competition Winners will arrive in London for their ten-day residency.
-The Fellows will join the Orchestra for the rehearsals for our concerts with Sir Simon Rattle on 9, 10 & 13 January (and may perform in the concerts), receive instrumental lessons, undertake mock auditions, perform chamber music as part of the LSO Discovery Day on 13 January, explore the work of LSO Discovery, and have a recording studio session workshop jointly with GSMD students.
+On Sunday 6 January 2019 the Fellows and Competition Winners arrived in London for their ten-day residency.
+The Fellows joined the Orchestra for the rehearsals for our concerts with Sir Simon Rattle on 9, 10 & 13 January (and performed in the concerts), received instrumental lessons, undertook mock auditions, performed chamber music as part of the LSO Discovery Day, explored the work of LSO Discovery, and attended a recording studio session workshop jointly with GSMD students.

 The Keston MAX Fellows meet Sir Simon Rattle during a lunchtime Q&A session, January 2019

-The winners of the Solo Piano Competition, Sophiko Simsive, and the Marilyn Horne Song Competition, Kelsey Lauritano and Andrew Sun, will perform solo recitals at LSO St Luke's on Friday 11 January, at 1pm and 6.30pm respectively.
-These recitals are free to attend.
+The winners of the Solo Piano Competition, Sophiko Simsive, and the Marilyn Horne Song Competition, Kelsey Lauritano and Andrew Sun, performed solo recitals at LSO St Luke's on Friday 11 January.

 Fellows, Competition Winners and Mentors 2019

-Each of the twelve Keston MAX Fellows has been paired with an LSO Member as their mentor.
+Each of the twelve Keston MAX Fellows were paired with an LSO Member as their mentor.